Mauritian cuisine: Common ingredients

-The most common vegetables used in Mauritian cuisine are tomatoes, onions, lalo (okra), brinzel (eggplants), chou chou (chayote), lay (garlic) and pima (chillies).
-Rice and seafoods including salted fish, smoked blue marlin, shrimp, octopus, prawns, and crayfish (called "camaron") are also staple ingredients used in Mauritian cuisine.
+The most common vegetables used in Mauritian cuisine are tomatoes, onions, okra (lalo), eggplant (brinjal), chayote (chou chou), garlic (lay), and chillies (pima).
+Rice and seafood, including salted fish, smoked blue marlin, shrimp, octopus, prawns, and crayfish (called camaron) are also staple ingredients used in Mauritian cuisine.

-Spices such as chili peppers, cardamon, and cloves are widespread in Mauritian cuisine.
+Spices such as chili peppers, cardamom, and cloves are widespread in Mauritian cuisine.

 Common foods

 Staple food

 Rice is a staple food in Mauritius.
 It is eaten fried, boiled, or cooked as part of dishes made of vegetables, meat, and seafood.

 Main and side dishes

-Chinese noodles (fried or boiled), diri frir (fried rice), bol renversé, boulettes (fish balls, vegetables mainly chayote and meat balls in broth), Sino-Mauritian spring rolls, chop suey, halim, briani or briye (biryani), dalpuri served with big pea curry and tomato sauce, roti served with tomato sauce and pickles, curry; and 7-cari (thali) are popular Mauritian dishes.
-Another popular dish is vinnday or vindaye, (a variant of vindaloo made by using a mixture of vinegar, mustard seeds, and turmeric).
+Chinese noodles (fried or boiled), fried rice (diri frir), bol renversé, fish balls and meatballs with chayote and other vegetables in broth (boulettes), Sino-Mauritian spring rolls, chop suey, halim, biryani (briani or briye), dalpuri served with big pea curry and tomato sauce, roti served with tomato sauce and pickles, curry, and thali (sept-cari) are common Mauritian dishes.
+Another well-known dish is vinnday or vindaye, a variant of vindaloo made with a mixture of vinegar, mustard seeds, and turmeric.

-Mauritius is known for its sauces and curries which are typically served with meat, seafood, and vegetables dishes.
+Mauritius is known for its sauces and curries, which are typically served with meat, seafood, and vegetable dishes.
 Other common preparations are chutney, achaar, and pickles.
 Mauritian curries typically do not contain coconut milk, commonly use European herbs (such as thyme), and use a wide variety of meat (such as duck) and seafood (such as octopus).
-Rougay or rougail is a tomato sauce cooked with onions, garlic, chillies, ginger and a variety of spices, typically eaten with fish, meat and vegetables.
+Rougaille (rougail) is a tomato sauce cooked with onions, garlic, chillies, ginger, and a variety of spices, typically eaten with fish, meat, and vegetables.
 Mauritian versions of curry, chutney, rougail, and pickles differ considerably from the original Indian recipes.